-In just over a decade, Facebook has become a household name around the world for revolutionizing communication.
+Facebook has become a household name around the world for revolutionizing communication.
 Its services have forever changed how people interact with each other and businesses.
-However, recent controversies, specifically its passive reaction (or delayed reaction) to combat racism and hate speech, which is now resulting in big-name advertiser boycotts, its role in the 2016 elections and data privacy abuses, have raised questions about its dominance and influence over its 2.3 billion users.
-In fact, it is expecting to receive a $3-$5 billion fine from the FTC for failing to keep privacy promises to users, which is the largest fine of its kind in history.
+However, recent and not-so-recent controversies, specifically its passive reaction (or delayed reaction) to combat racism and hate speech, which is now resulting in big-name advertiser boycotts, its role in the 2016 elections and data privacy abuses, have raised questions about its dominance and influence over its 2.6 billion users worldwide.
+In fact, it received a $5 billion penalty from the FTC in 2019 for failing to keep privacy promises to users, which is the largest fine of its kind in history.
 Business-wise, its mere size raises the question of its ability to maintain growth, especially in the ultra-dynamic digital world.
 Culturally, with societies (and advertising brands) around the world becoming more sensitive and less tolerant to social media platforms’ role in enabling hate speech, Facebook is facing challenges to its model and sense of responsibility as an industry leader.

 Here are three arguments for Facebook being so successful that its status can’t really be jeopardized and three more arguments that the company has already passed its high point.

 Facebook is in a league of its own that can’t be challenged